maco-data/Flashcard_to_CSV/README.md

 Being able to create a deck via "import" is a big time saver.

 This script is a web-scraping scrip that uses:
-+ Beautiful Soup
++ Beautifulsoup 4.10.0
-+ Requests
++ Requests 2.26.0
-+ Pandas
++ Pandas 1.3.4

 I will take the deck from the website, scrape all the information from the front and back of the card and append it to a csv file for easy import into anki.

-At the time I created this script I was on python 3.10.0
+At the time I created this script I was on "python 3.10.0".

 ### Instructions

-1. Answer the prompnt of how many links you will use (make sure to give a numerical value)
+1. Answer the prompnt of how many links you will use (make sure to give a numerical value).

 2. Paste the complete url of the deck i.e:
 >https://quizlet.com/347387076/gcp-architect-certification-001-flash-cards/